Donald-Rupin/zab/README.md

-# ZAB - A coroutine driven asynchronous framework.
+# ZAB - A high performance coroutine executor and event loop framework

 ![example workflow](https://github.com/Donald-Rupin/zab/actions/workflows/cmake.yml/badge.svg)

-An asynchronous framework for building event-driven, multi-threaded programs.
+A high-performance asynchronous framework for building event-driven, multi-threaded programs.

 The original goal of this library was to learn the [new coroutines TS](https://en.cppreference.com/w/cpp/coroutine) for C++.
 I found the most difficult part of the coroutine TS is when you want to develop an asynchronous architecture or "executer/runtime" that can handle re-entrant code across possibly different threads.
 Thus, **ZAB** was born.